PersonHood/DeeplyRooted/DeeplyRooted.md

 [top](#deeply-rooted) | [epochs](#epochs) | [thoughts](#thoughts) | [politics](#politics) | [dem](#1828-2020s---democrats) | [rep](#1854-2019---republicans)

 No stance is deeply rooted.
-It is all a matter of the time scale.
+It is all a matter of your time scale.

 Over 5,005,500,000 years we start with a gap in the galaxy and end up with recognizable people making tools.